robertmtpaul/react-ecommerce-frontend/README.md

 - Shopping cart doesn't clear until page is refreshed
 - Log in page does not display when viewing the route page

-### Future dev plans
+### 💡 Future dev plans
-- 💡 New user registration
+- Implementation of Stripe API for taking payment from user
-- 💡 Refactor of cart using Context API and/or Redux
+- Refactor of cart using Context API and/or Redux
-- 💡 Order route to be developed on backend to send product cart on successful payment as order
+- New user registration
-- 💡 Implementation of Stripe API for taking payment from user
+- Order route to be developed on backend to send product cart on successful payment as order